UmutErgenn/UmutErgenn/README.md

 ### Hi there 👋
 ✨My name is Umut Ergen, ı am a 23 years old QA/SDET both manual and automation.
 I create and execute test scripts by using Java, Selenium WebDriver, Cucumber, Maven, jUnit.
 I have hands on experience with all parts of Functional testing, black box testing.

-I have hands on experience on Agile methodology and Scrum.
-Participated and contributed in all activities in all phases of Agile software development and test development life cycle
+⚡ I have hands on experience on Agile methodology and Scrum.
+Participated and contributed in all activities in all phases of Agile software development and test development life cycle.

-⚡ Currently working on Fidens Solutions as SDET for over 1 years.
+🔭 Currently working on Fidens Solutions as SDET for over 1 years.
+But I am open to offers because of the project whic I work has came an end.

-🌱 I’m currently learning Software Developing
+🌱 I’m currently learning Software Developing.

 📫 How to reach me: umutergen62@gmail.com